codekie/openapi-examples-validator/README.md

   -h, --help                                 output usage information
 ````

-The validator will search the Swagger-JSON for response-examples and validate them against its schema.
+The validator will search the OpenAPI-JSON for response-examples and validate them against its schema.

 If an external example has to be verified, the `-s` and `-e` option has to be used.

 For example:

 ```
-$ swagger-examples-validator -s $.paths./.get.responses.200.schema -e example.json swagger.json
+$ openapi-examples-validator -s $.paths./.get.responses.200.schema -e example.json openapi-spec.json
 ```

 To validate multiple external examples, pass a mapping file with a similar structure along with the `-m` option: